Home

 • Slightly more setup (the yml file), but worth it if you use multiple containers.

-docker ps # shwo running containers and get the container id
+docker ps # show running containers and get the container id

 docker stop < container_id > # stop container